ForgeRock/forgeops/helm/forgerock-metrics/README.md

 The Grafana Helm chart is deployed as part of the kube-prometheus chart.
 Grafana automatically connects to Prometheus and syncs all
 the metrics which are visible through Graphs.

-Dashboards for ForgeRock products are imported into Grafana post-deployment.
-A Kubernetes job mounts the dashboard files from the helm/forgerock-metrics/dashboards
+Dashboards for ForgeRock products are added to the helm/forgerock-metrics/dashboards folder.
+Any new dashboards must be formatted using the
-folder, formats them to bypass a couple of limitations in the Grafana import API, and then uses the API to import them.

 <br />